truust-io/docs.truust.io/content/dashboard.md

 Orders can only be created when we can identify both parties so working with **Products** is the best alternative when the buyer and/or seller of the transaction is unknown.

+Instructions:

+**How to create a Product**

+1. Sign in to your [Truust account](https://dashboard.truust.io/login).
+2. Click on the **"Products"** option on the left menu.
-To create a Product, access from the list products page and click on the "New" button.
-Next, fill in the following fields to create a new product:
+3. Click on the "New" button.
+4. Next, fill in the following fields to create a new product:

 * **Name**: write the name of the product.
 It will be the name that will be shown on the payment screen, make sure it is recognizable by users.
 * **Account**: select from the account that you want to make the transaction.